nikmash711/react-capstone-ideas/README.md

 12. Make it an app for flex week!
 13. Ability to change password when logged in
 14. Ability to reset password (this would involve storing user's emails, a security issue.
 Or they would have to report a problem, and then I'd need some way of verifying their identity). https://nodemailer.com/about/, https://www.mailgun.com/blog/how-to-send-transactional-email-in-a-nodejs-app-using-the-mailgun-api, https://www.w3schools.com/nodejs/nodejs_email.asp
+15. User can edit and delete their posts and info about their pets (and pictures).
+16. User can choose a date for each post so the posts can be chronologically sorted by that date rather than date created
+17. Use an API for maps so when user types in address for vet, it loads and comes up and they can click it.
+It'll link to Google Maps
+18. User can filter by date
+19. User can add/edit/delete reminders from reminders list
+20. Settings tab will lead to a settings page where user can update their name (not username), password, email(?), profile picture, etc.

 ## Foreseeable Issues:
 1. Storing images/files in MongoDB (I think I'd have to use something called GridFS)